axhem/the-yummy/README.md

 ## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `ng test`  in the root to execute the unit tests via [Karma](https://karma-runner.github.io).
-#### Units to be tested
+#### Minor  Unit testing
+1. Convert Pipe
+    * Convert an instance
 1. Category Page
-    * test shopping cart, add a duplicate item should increment the quantity.
+    * test shopping cart, add a duplicate item should increment the quantity for that item.
+    * test shopping cart, add a multiple products item should increment the quantity for that item.
 2. Product Page, test add to cart button
+    * Add duplicate item.
     * Add first item.
-    * Testing when quantity is null or empty.
+    * When quantity is null.
-    * Add duplicate item.
 3. Cart Page
     * change quantity.
     * remove item.

 ## Running end-to-end tests